 Anyway I started to push again and at 7.33 pm C was born, weighing 5lb 9oz.
 I did get to hold her briefly but then she was also taken off so that I could get stitched up.

 Once the babies had been cleaned, weighed and wrapped up, they were put into a clear plastic cot and wheeled out with the husband.
 My midwife also said goodbye.
 She told me that her shift had actually ended quite a while ago but that she couldn’t leave without knowing the babies were born safe and seeing them.
 Even in my semi-conscious state, I remember feeling so so touched by this 😭😭

-I felt properly out of it by this point – a mixture of exhaustion, relief and being absolutely off my t*ts on all the drugs.
-I remember feeling very sick while the consultant was doing the stitching and actually having to puke but having nothing in my stomach so it was just gross bile stuff 🤢
+By this point I felt properly out of it – a mixture of exhaustion, relief and being absolutely off my t*ts on all the drugs.
+I remember feeling very sick while the consultant was doing the stitching.
+I actually have to puke but had nothing in my stomach so it was just gross bile stuff 🤢

 Anyway, after what seemed like forever, she was done and left the room.
 I think I probably fell asleep or something, presumably only for a few seconds while they cleaned me up a bit.
 All I remember is coming round and being aware of all the people in the room starting to flap (probably an unfortunate choice of word!😂) I remember hearing the word ‘haemorrhage ‘ and feeling really quite scared.
 It turned out that my stitches had suddenly come apart and I was losing a lot of blood.
 Another consultant had to rush in and restitch me.